Ask Experts Questions for FREE Help!

 - Moving objects need a fast shutter and that's where the above two may not be enough to give you a fast enough shutter.

 The problem with changing the Aperture to be wide open is that your depth of field is greatly reduced.
-So objects within close proximity will not be focused evenly (one object more so than the other).
+So objects within proximity will not be focused evenly (one object more so than the other).

 The problem with high ISO setting is that you will get a very grainy picture.
 This link should give you a better idea how well your D40 will perform at higher ISO settings (Nikon D40 Review: 17.
 Photographic tests: Digital Photography Review).
-It looks like you might be ok around ISO 800 and anything above that your picture will be grainy.
+It looks like you might be OK around ISO 800 and anything above that your picture will be grainy.

 Your flash also may not be strong enough especially if the object is too far away (i.e. further than around 20 feet).
 If your setting is Auto then the flash will go off and the camera will over compensate by a combination of shutter speed and aperture which results in a dark picture.